NirajMaharjan007/PingPong/README.md

 - If run == false, then doesn't works
 - requires to re run the programme
 - no separate two inputs
-- has Bugs while colliding Paddles
+- has Bugs,if the ball is collided with Paddles
 - After game over requires to re-run the programme

 ## Solved Problems